 Kenneth Reitz

-Creator of Requests, Certifi, Pipenv, Records, Maya & more.
+Creator of Requests, Certifi, Pipenv & more.

 I'm best known for Requests, the Python HTTP library.
 Most of what I write these days lives at the intersection of technology and consciousness — what we owe each other when we build things people think through.
 I live openly with schizoaffective disorder; I'm a husband and father.
 Tech used to be my identity; now it's craft, not lifestyle.